 The K8 is the only wooden single-seat glider in our fleet.
 It fulfils a key role, in that Junior solo pilots can fly this glider free of charge.
 It is also popular with 'vintage pilots' who prefer the challenge of soaring in a vintage machine.
 The K8 can often be seen "top of the stack" on ridge soaring days and even in wave.

 The Falke motor glider is excellent for various aspects of glider pilot training.
-In particular it is good for pre-solo pilots who wish to practise circuits and landings without the hassle of repeated aerotows or winch launches.
+Powered by a Rotax engine it provides the right balance of power and fuel economy.
+In particular, it is good for pre-solo pilots who wish to practise circuits and landings without the hassle of repeated aerotows or winch launches.
 In addition, the Falke is almost essential for pilots wishing to practice field selection and landing skills.
+Appropriately qualified members may hire the Falke, for use as a touring motor glider.

-Our powered fleet of tow planes consists of a Piper Pawnee, Eurofox and a Piper Supercub.
+Our powered fleet of tow planes consists of Two Piper Pawnees, a Eurofox and a Piper Supercub.
 The addition of the Eurofox has reduced the cost of aerotows substantially, it uses a much smaller amount of fuel per tow.
 They're also less polluting, so we're doing our bit for the environment too!